-Yep, sure is.
+BERTHY Yep, sure is.

-And the children, do you know the children?
+ALBERT And the children, do you know the children?

-Well now, that's a hard one being how there's so many and all.
+BERTHY Well now, that's a hard one being how there's so many and all.

-(Writing furiously) I see, I see.
+ALBERT (Writing furiously) I see, I see.

-(Slyly)

-And do you know any of the fathers?
+(Slyly) And do you know any of the fathers?
 Perhaps?

-Well now, some I do, some I don't.
+BERTHY Well now, some I do, some I don't.
 Course I myself knowd some of the men for longer than I can remember.
-ALBERT
+Well, I can only imagine.